GraphQL Queries

 GraphQL queries are generated dynamically using javascript

-Magento exposes a GraphQL API, which ScandiPWA builds upon and uses to fetch and mutate data.
+Magento exposes a API, which ScandiPWA builds upon and uses to fetch and mutate data.
 GraphQL is more flexible than REST, and offers a type checking system.

 GraphQL queries look like JSON objects without quotes or values, and describe which fields you want to fetch from the server: